Marcus Armstrong: Macau Grand Prix (2023)

-FIA Formula 2 Championship
+FIA Formula 2 (2020–2022)

 2020

 On 28 November 2019, it was announced Armstrong would graduate to the FIA Formula 2 Championship with ART Grand Prix to partner F3 rival and Renault Sport Academy member Christian Lundgaard.
 Before his debut F2 season, he stated that he "[felt] massively privileged" and "really confident".
-In the delayed start of the season, he qualified 13th in the Austrian opening round.
-He pitted very early on lap 8 during the feature race and his gamble would pay off, as he ran in fourth place once all drivers had pitted.
-When Guanyu Zhou and Mick Schumacher ahead encountered problems of their own, Armstrong capitalised on the opportunity and rushed to second placed podium on his debut..
+In the delayed start of the season, he qualified thirteenth in the Austrian opening round.
+He pitted very early on lap eight during the feature race and his gamble would pay off, as he ran in fourth place once all drivers had pitted.
+When Guanyu Zhou and Mick Schumacher ahead encountered problems of their own, Armstrong capitalised on the opportunity and rushed to second placed podium on his debut.
 During the sprint race, he made a lightning start, picking up four places on the opening lap to move into third.
-He nearly overtook Louis Delétraz on lap 7, but suffered a mechanical issue on lap 14 and was forced to retire from the race.
-During the second Austrian round, he qualified 12th.
+He nearly overtook Louis Delétraz on lap seven, but suffered a mechanical issue on lap fourteen and was forced to retire from the race.
+During the second Austrian round, he qualified twelfth.
 He made progress in the feature race and made his way to seventh place.
-Starting second in the sprint race, he was passed by Lundgaard at the start and later by Schumacher on lap 12.
+Starting second in the sprint race, he was passed by Lundgaard at the start and later by Schumacher on lap twelve.
 But just two laps later, Schumacher had a problem with his fire extinguisher and Armstrong re-took third place and claimed his second and last podium of the season.